 Gajewski and his team were among the early discoverers of one extrinsic biomarker, a healthy bacteria strain known as Bifidobacterium.
 In 2015 the team discovered that mice procured for their lab from one supplier tended to have a robust spontaneous immune response to melanoma tumors implanted under the skin.
 Mice from a different supplier had a much weaker response.
 When the researchers mixed the mice from both cages together, they found that both sets of mice had a robust response.
 The team traced the change to Bifidobacterium, which was present in the intestines of the immune-responding mice who shared it with their new neighbors.
 The anticancer effects of the gut bacteria were comparable to treatment with checkpoint inhibitors.
 A similar human study from Gajewski’s group that transplanted stool samples in patients was “quite compelling,” Gajewski told UChicago Medicine’s publication Medicine on the Midway last fall.
 Gajewski worked with the University’s Polsky Center for Entrepreneurship and Innovation to file patent applications and the University licensed the technology to Evelo Biosciences, a biotech company in Cambridge, Massachusetts.

-The next step, Gajewski said in Medicine on the Midway, are “probiotics that could boost antitumor immunity in patients.”
-The week before ASCO, the FDA gave Luke the green light to run a clinical trial to assess the effects of two Evelo probiotic pills in patients with different types of cancer, including colon and skin cancer.
+The next step, Gajewski said in Medicine on the Midway, are microbes “that could boost antitumor immunity in patients.”
+In October 2018 Luke started a clinical trial to assess the effects of the capsule form of an Evelo microbial drug in patients with melanoma.
+The drug is also being tested in other cancer types.

 The patent-to-pill path of that bacteria strain is an example of “translational” science, taking research and turning it into drug therapies eventually bound for clinical trials, with FDA approval as the endgame.
 Gajewski is an inventor on 46 patents and has contributed inventive discoveries to at least four immunotherapies.
 Three of his patent portfolios are licensed to companies developing immunotherapies, and he’s been at work with the University on a start-up company, launching in 2019, that will build immunotherapies based on new discoveries in his lab.